-Ukraine Fast Facts
+Ukraine Fast Facts | CNN

 1944 - The Soviet Union regains control of Ukraine and expands its borders to include territory taken from Romania, Poland and Czechoslovakia.

 April 26, 1986 - Reactor 4 explodes at the Chernobyl, Ukraine, nuclear power plant, releasing large amounts of radiation into the atmosphere.
-More than 30 people died and countless others later died from radiation symptoms.
-The government evacuated some 135,000 people from the area, and the 19-mile exclusion zone around the plant remains uninhabitable.
+More than 30 people died, and countless others later died from radiation symptoms.
+The government evacuates some 135,000 people from the area, and the 19-mile exclusion zone around the plant remains uninhabitable.

 July 16, 1990 - Ukraine declares sovereignty.

-August 24, 1991 - The Ukrainian Parliament declares independence, pending a referendum on December 1.
+August 24, 1991 - Parliament declares independence, pending a referendum on December 1.

 December 1, 1991 - The referendum for independence passes with 90% approval.